 “Sorry, the Yerevan free walking tour scheduled in two days is cancelled.
-We completely forgot about it, but the day after tomorrow, there’s Vardavar!”
-Huh?
+We completely forgot about it, but the day after tomorrow, it’s Vardavar!“ Huh?
 What the hell is this?
-I had planned to visit the city with a local, to find out more about Yerevan and Armenia in general (I often do this when I go in a new city).
+I had planned to visit the city with a local, to find out more about Yerevan and Armenia in general (I often do this when I go to a new city).
 But two days before, I’m told the free walking tour is cancelled.
 For something I don’t even know.
-Vardavar, that must be a big thing, since they cancelled a nice little tour walking around in Yerevan.
+The Vardavar festival, that must be a big thing, since they cancelled a nice little tour walking around in Yerevan.
 Vardavar, what is this?

-I’m doing a quick research on the internet, and I realize Vardavar is the most popular annual event in Armenia!
+I did a quick research on the internet, and I realized the Vardavar festival is the most popular annual event in Armenia!
 And what is it about?
 Pretty simple, spray one another with water in the streets.
 Not just people you know, anyone in the streets!
 Armenia becomes a huge playground and that particular day, everybody’s walking with either a water gun (especially little kids), gallon jugs of water, or buckets full of water.
 And it’s possible to spray anyone with water, you won’t get any problem!
 The whole country is loosens up that day!
 Watch the video below (the only black guy you see, yep that’s me!)

 Why this thing, Vardavar?
 This is actually a religious celebration from the pagan times.
 Noah (from Noah’s ark) found refuge on the Mount Ararat during the flood.
 Once the flood was over, he asked his sons to spray one another with water, to commemorate the flood.
 He also asked to throw doves towards the sky.
 Doing this, they’re also paying their respect to Astghik (the goddess of water, beauty, love and fertility).
 Therefore, Armenian people spray each other with water, throw doves towards the sky and also rose petals.
 Vardavar means “Rose festival”.